 Lucens says she writes “historical romances about marginalised people building family and tribe in the face of restrictive, often punitive, social norms.”
 You can really see that in this short, which is a prequel to her Radical Proposals series.

 Diversity notes: (1) Ben is bi and it’s not a big deal or confusing to Cath, yay!
-(2) Lucens is a queer woman of color.
+(2) Lucens is a is a bi, demisexual, pagan woman of color.

 And that’s the list of my favorite historical romance novels!
 Hope you found something interesting.
 If you have any reading suggestions, let me know, and as always, if you found this post helpful, please share it!